rahmivinnn/mediapipetest/README.md

 ## Datasets

-The project included the acquisition of two datasets during the execution of eight exercises typically used in musculoskeletal telerehabilitation (and conventional) sessions:
+The project included the acquisition of two datasets (ground truth dataset and predicted dataset) during the execution of eight exercises typically used in musculoskeletal telerehabilitation (and conventional) sessions:
 | Exercises | Exercises |
 | ------------- | ------------- |
 | 1.
 Shoulder Flexion/Extension  | 5.
 Hip Abduction/Adduction |